 Accessing the Performance Dashboard

-- From your IDE, go to the Codewind plug-in and right-click a project.
+- From your IDE, go to the Codewind plug-in and right-click on a project.

 Running a load test

 - Click Run Load Test.
-A Load test configuration window appears.
+A Run a new load test window appears.

 - Then, click Run.
 The Running counter begins counting down as load is applied to your application.